 Puppy Tells us Everything We bring a lot of experience to the table, but your puppy's behavior is our best indicator of what work is most needed.
 We may have a plan to work extensively on coming when called on a particular day, for example.
 While we're engaged in that, a group of school children enter the field en mass, and puppy becomes concerned - barking and lunging and then backing away shaking.
 Immediately, we change tack and work on increasing comfort level with this particular group of children.
 Later, in conversation with you, we discuss a different primary focus for your puppy's training with us for the next while to build puppy's confidence around children.
 This is but one example of how your puppy's behavior guides ours to give them the learning they most need during adolescence.

 We Stay Connected

 A few days before training begins, you'll know approximately when we expect to arrive to get your puppy for their outdoor education sessions each day and when we expect they'll be home.
 We need fairly big windows for our eta's, but we try and be as specific as possible.
 After your puppy's first day or two, and periodically throughout your term, we'll touch base with you in person at drop off or pick up, or through voicemail or text to provide you with progress updates including tips about how to continue to support their new skills.

-You're also welcome to join us, so please reach out and let us know if there's a time you can come to the session for observation and some hands on learning.
+You're also welcome - and highly encouraged - to join us, so please reach out and let us know if there's a time you can come to the session for observation and some hands on learning.
 These "shadow" sessions add tremendous value to your puppy's learning and is the best way to ensure consistency and continuity for your puppy, though it isn't a requirement.
 Please let us know in advance when you'd like to join and we'll try and spend a little extra time with you and match your schedule as best we can.
 We need to limit these shadow sessions to one per day, so please plan ahead.